IainMNorman/EDDownloader/README.md

-# EDDownloader
+# EDDownloader - Elite: Dangerous Downloader

-A quick and dirty console app that downloaded EliteDangerous files from the public server.
+A quick and dirty console app that downloads Elite: Dangerous files from the public server.

 ## Alpha notes